BoyCook/GitAll/README.md

 ## About

-This is tool for cloning and updating all the GitHub repositories of a user or organization in one hit.
+This is a tool GitAll to mange (clone, update etc) all the GitHub repositories for multipls user (or organization) accounts in one command.

+Do you work with multiple GitHub repositories over multiple user or organization accounts?
+Ever wanted to clone or update all your GitHub repositories with one command?
+This is the tool for you.

 ## Params

+* `{action}` either `clone`, `update` or `status`
 * `{user}` is the account name.
 This is case sensitive
-* `{action}` either `clone`, `update` or `status`
 * `{dir}` this is the target dir, defaults to current dir '.'
+* `{protocol}` [ssh|https|svn] this is the protocol to be used to fetch the repo, defaults to 'ssh'

 ## Actions

 * `clone` - clones all repositories
 * `update` - updates all repositories
 * `status` - gives status for all repositories
-* `config` - gives the config
+* `config` - gives the config in `$HOME/.gitall/config.json`

 ## config.json

-You can set some paramaters in the file `$HOME/.gitall/config.json` to save using them on the command line.
-The tool will try and read paramters from this file (if one exists), and will use those if none are passed in.
-Parameters that can be set are:

-	{
+You setup the config for the accounts that you want to manage in a config file `$HOME/.gitall/config.json`.
+Example config is:

+	[{
+	   "username": "BoyCook",
+	   "dir": "/Users/boycook/code/boycook",
+	   "protocol": "ssh"
+	},{
-	   "username": "{user}",
+	   "username": "TiddlySpace",
-	   "dir": "{dir}"
+	   "dir": "/Users/boycook/code/osmosoft/tiddlyspace",
-	}
+	   "protocol": "ssh"
+	}]

+## How it works

+The tool tool works by either setting up config in the config file, or passing it parameters on the command line.
+Parameters passed in will take precidence over parameters found in the config file.
+It's much better to setup the config in advance and let the tool do all the hard work.

 ## Usage

-	gitall {action} {user} {dir}
+	gitall {action} {user} {dir} {protocol}

-The final two are optional
+The final three are optional

-## Example
+## Example usage with config file

-Clone all the repositories for the user `BoyCook` (https://github.com/BoyCook) into the directory `boycook`:

-	gitall clone BoyCook /Users/boycook/code/boycook

-Update all the repositories for the user `BoyCook` (https://github.com/BoyCook) which exist in directory `boycook`:

-	gitall update BoyCook /Users/boycook/code/boycook

-If the `username` and `dir` are set in `$HOME/.gitall/config.json`, these commands become:

 	gitall clone
 	gitall update
 	gitall status

+These will perform the action specified on each account setup in the config file.

+## Example usage passing in parameters

+	gitall clone BoyCook /Users/boycook/code/boycook ssh

+This will clone all the repositories for the user `BoyCook` (https://github.com/BoyCook) into the directory `boycook` using the `ssh` protocol.

 # Install from source